Yuriel849/Java/README.md

 # Java Repository
-A repository of my studies of the Java language
+A repository of my studies of the Java language.

+## Notes
+Used JDK1.8_192 & Eclipse IDE
+Reorganized